Supplier Verification in China: Why Most Supplier Decisions Fail — and What Verification Actually Means

 Supplier verification is not a technical step.

-That difference defines:
+That difference affects:

 Frequently Asked Questions

-What is supplier verification in China
+1. What is supplier verification in China?

-It is the process of validating whether a supplier can execute a specific project
+It is the process of validating whether a supplier can execute a specific project under real operating conditions.

-Why does supplier verification fail
+2. Why does supplier verification fail?

-Because companies rely on visits, presentations, and assumptions
+Because companies rely on visits, presentations, and assumptions instead of structured validation.

-Is factory audit enough
+3. Is a factory audit enough?

-When should verification happen
+4. When should verification happen?

-Before supplier selection
+Before supplier commitment.

-What is the output of verification
+5. What is the output of verification?

 Talk to Our Engineers